zuvbruuv/Luna-Interface-Suite/Documentation.md

 	LoadingEnabled = true, -- Whether to enable the loading animation.
 Set to false if you do not want the loading screen or have your own custom one.
-	LoadingTitle = "Luna Interface Suite", -- Header for loading screen LoadingSubtitle = "by Nebula Softworks", -- Subtitle for loading screen
+	LoadingTitle = "Luna Interface Suite", -- Header for loading screen LoadingSubtitle = "by Nebula Softworks", -- Subtitle for loading screen KeySystem = false, -- This is still WIP and Luna Will Not use this in the current build.

-	ConfigSettings = {
-		RootFolder = nil, -- If you have multiple games for ur hub, set this to ur hub name so there will be different config -- folders for each game script. otherwsie, this is unnessecary ConfigFolder = "Example Script"
-	},

-	KeySystem = false, -- This is still WIP and Luna Will Not use this in the current build.
 	KeySettings = {
 		Title = "Luna Example Key",